steven-liou/merge/README.md

-# Quick Guide to Git
+# Quick Guide to Git First time

 By Your Name
 Conflicting Line is correct